johnfactotum/foliate-js/README.md

 ### Supported Browsers

-The main use of the library is for use in [Foliate](https://github.com/johnfactotum/foliate), which uses WebKitGTK.
-As such it's the only engine that has been tested extensively.
-But it should also work in Chromium and Firefox.
+It aims to support the latest version of WebKitGTK, Firefox, and Chromium.
+Older browsers like Firefox ESR are not supported.

-Apart from the renderers, using the modules outside browsers is also possible.
-Most features depend on having the global objects `Blob`, `TextDecoder`, `TextEncoder`, `DOMParser`, `XMLSerializer`, and `URL`, and should work if you polyfill them.
-Note that `epubcfi.js` can be used as is in any environment if you only need to parse or sort CFIs.
+Although it's mainly indeded for rendering e-books in the browser, some features can be used in non-browser environments as well.
+In particular, `epubcfi.js` can be used as is in any environment if you only need to parse or sort CFIs.
+Most other features depend on having the global objects `Blob`, `TextDecoder`, `TextEncoder`, `DOMParser`, `XMLSerializer`, and `URL`, and should work if you polyfill them.

 ## License

 MIT.

-Vendored libraries for the demo:
+Vendored libraries:
 - [zip.js](https://github.com/gildas-lormeau/zip.js) is licensed under the BSD-3-Clause license.
 - [fflate](https://github.com/101arrowz/fflate) is MIT licensed.
 - [PDF.js](https://mozilla.github.io/pdf.js/) is licensed under Apache.